renzol2/brain/docs/compressing-for-a-reason.md

 ## Piano

 - Compression to contain transients, then use makeup gain to lift sustain of piano
-- Parallel compression used to maintain transients and bring out sustain
+- [[parallel-compression|Parallel compression]] used to maintain transients and bring out sustain
   - Compressor settings on compressed track
     - 1.0 ms attack
     - 30 ms release